salt-die/Snippets/README.md

 * pendulums.py demonstrates pendulum "waves" that appear when pendulums have different lengths

-* RecursionLimit.py is a context manager for temporarily change the recursion limit
+* RecursionLimit.py is a context manager for temporarily changing the recursion limit

+* terminal_analog_clock.py is an analog clock drawn rendered in ascii for your terminal